zy0n/zyb0t-releases/ez-MM-SPOT_README.md

 25. trading disabled.
 26. selling only above fastBB.high when In Position and Positive gain or buying only below fastBB.low when market isnt dumping below SOFT_DUMP % from fastBB.low
 27. selling only above fastBB.mid when In Position and Positive gain or buying only below fastBB.mid when market isnt dumping below SOFT_DUMP % from fastBB.low
+28. selling only when in Profit, and in Position or buying when Not in Profit
 -----------